smohiudd/gtfs-realtime-serverless/README.md

 # Deploy GTFS Realtime using Serverless

-Simple Lambda function using Serverless Framework.
+Simple Lambda function using Serverless Framework to decode GTFS protocol buffers as JSON content.

+General Transit Feed Specification (GTFS) is a standardized format for public transportation schedules and geographic information.
+GTFS Realtime information on realtime information about disruptions to their service, vehicle location and expected arrival times [(http://gtfs.org)](http://gtfs.org/realtime/).

 GTFS Realtime protocol buffer is decoded using Protobufjs.

 **Run Locally**